iluvgirlswithglasses/linux-desktop-gremlin/README.md

 There are some forks of this repository that you may want to checkout!

-- [#22](https://github.com/iluvgirlswithglasses/linux-desktop-gremlin/pull/22): Adds Gold Ship, Oguri Cap and Agnes Tachyon (I will either merge this, or put it in [releases](https://github.com/iluvgirlswithglasses/linux-desktop-gremlin/releases) in the future)
 - [#23](https://github.com/iluvgirlswithglasses/linux-desktop-gremlin/pull/23): Significantly reduces memory usage of the app, though some functionalities will be different.

 # 🚀 Stay Tuned!